jogjezz/Magez/README.md

 docker-compose up
 ```

-open a browser to http://localhost:6789
+Open a browser and navigate to http://localhost:6789.

-From the pipelines page, select **dbt_demo** and open the notebook view by selecting **Edit pipeline** from the left side nav.
+1. From the Pipelines page, select **dbt_demo**.

+2. Open the notebook view by selecting **Edit pipeline** from the left-side navigation.

-Select the first block by clicking it and select the “play” icon in the top right to run the block.
+3. Select the first block by clicking it and run the block by selecting the **play** icon in the top-right corner.

-You’ve just ran your first Mage block & loaded data from a dataset!
+You have now run your first Mage block and loaded data from a dataset!

 ### Pipeline Overview

 The pipeline includes the following blocks:

- - Load Data: Ingest COVID-19 data from the source.
+ - **Load Data:** Ingest COVID-19 data from the source.

- - Store Data: Save the data into a PostgreSQL database.
+ - **Store Data**: Save the data into a PostgreSQL database.

- - Transform Data: Use DBT for data cleaning and transformation.
+ - **Transform Data**: Use DBT for data cleaning and transformation.

- - Analyze Data: Perform SQL-based analysis.
+ - **Analyze Data**: Perform SQL-based analysis.

 Below is an example image of the pipeline:
 ![alt text](image.png)